andhika-tanaka/SmartClinic/src/main/resources/static/vendors/bootstrap/site/docs/4.3/utilities/visibility.md

 group: utilities
 ---

 Set the `visibility` of elements with our visibility utilities.
 These utility classes do not modify the `display` value at all and do not affect layout – `.invisible` elements still take up space in the page.
-Content will be hidden both visually and for assistive technology/screen reader users.
+Content will be hidden both visually and for assistive technology/screen reader clinicUsers.

 Apply `.visible` or `.invisible` as needed.